 The Corporation identified six cash generating units as of December 31, 2018 based on the lowest level at which properties generate cash inflows while applying judgment to consider factors such as shared infrastructure, geographic proximity, petroleum type and similar exposures to market risk and materiality.
-The MBOG acquisition during the year was determined to be a standalone CGU, geographically labeled North Central Alberta and the asset acquisitions in the current year were integrated into existing CGUs based on geographic location.
-The Corporation's CGUs at December 31, 2018 were geographically labeled Northwest Alberta, North Central Alberta, Northeast Alberta, Central Alberta, Southeast Alberta and Southwest Saskatchewan.
+The MBOG acquisition during the year was determined to be a standalone CGU, geographically labeled North Central Alberta and the asset acquisitions in the year were integrated into existing CGUs based on geographic location.
+The Corporation's CGUs at December 31, 2018 were the same as those that exists at December 31, 2019.

 For the year ended December 31, 2018, due to poor economic performance of certain assets, the Corporation determined an indication of potential impairment was present in its Southwest Saskatchewan and Central Alberta CGU's.
 As a result, the Corporation completed an impairment test.
 Recoverable value was estimated at value in use based on before tax discounted cash flows from oil and gas proved plus probable reserves estimated by the Corporation's third party reserve evaluators.
-It was determined that the carrying value of the Southwest Saskatchewan CGU exceeded the recoverable amount of \$268.1 million and the carrying value of the Central Alberta CGU exceeded the recoverable amount of \$42.7 million and a \$72.2 million impairment was recognized.
+It was determined that the carrying value of the Southwest Saskatchewan CGU exceeded the recoverable amount of \$42.7 million and a \$72.2 million impairment was recognized.
 The before tax discount rate applied in the value in use calculation as at December 31, 2018 was 10 - 20 percent.